Write a comment

 General information about the carné and the residence visa

-Lots of foreigners living legally in Peru are often not aware that there is a difference between the expiration of their carné, the card, and the expiration of their residence visa, so the permit allowing them to live in the country.
+Many foreigners legally living in Peru are unaware that there is a crucial difference between the expiration of their carné (the ID card) and the expiration of their residence visa (the actual permit allowing them to live in the country).

-In Peru, a residence visa, so the permit allowing you to live in the country (not the carné, the card), is usually valid for only one (1) year and ...
+In Peru, a residence visa - so, the permit that allows you to legally live in the country - is usually valid for only one (1) year and must then be...

-Your carné, however, is usually valid 4 years after being issued; in case of minors only 3 years and 5 years in case of permanent residents.
-While the expiration date is printed on the card, you additionally can check online under this direct link or on the Agencia Digital in the left menu on the main page under Consultas en Linea, subpoint Carné.
+While the expiration date is printed on the card, you can also verify it online under this direct link or in the Agencia Digital under Consultas en Línea, subpoint Carné.

-However, be aware that your residence visa must be valid when you apply for a new carné.
-So, in most cases first extend your residence visa and as soon as you get the approval renew your carné.
+Finally, your residence visa must still be valid when you renew your carné.
+Therefore, in most cases you should first extend your residence visa and then immediately renew your carné once the extension is approved.

 Requirements for the renewal of the carné